-Although you can’t install applications on the consolethe of the bike, you do have the option to connect the Echelon ex5-s to other applications via Bluetooth and your own smart devices.
-Thankfully the Echelon EX5s sends out the ride data via Bluetooth and it’s restricted like the Peloton bikes.
+Although you can’t install applications on the console of the bike, you do have the option to connect the Echelon ex5-s to other applications via Bluetooth and your own smart devices.
+Thankfully the Echelon EX5s sends out the ride data via Bluetooth and it’s not restricted like the Peloton bikes.

-The QZ will take the workout stats such as rpm, speed, watt, resistance level, and hr from the bike via Bluetooth and then sends it to Zwift on your TV or tablet.
-This application will also allow you set your Echelon EX5s for automatic resistance change on Zwift and Peloton.
+The QZ will take the workout stats such as rpm, speed, watt, and resistance level from the bike via Bluetooth and then sends it to Zwift on your TV or tablet.
+This application will also enable your Echelon EX5s to automatically change resistance on Zwift and Peloton.

-So, when going uphill, or when virtual class trainer class a new intensity, your bike’s resistance will automatically change.
-Just know that automatic resistance don’t work when watching live spin bike classes.
+So, when going uphill, or when a virtual trainer announces a new intensity, your bike’s resistance will automatically change.
+The same thing when you are watching a power cycling zone class.
+Just know that automatic resistance doesn’t work when watching live spin bike classes.

 Dual-Sided SPD-Equipped Pedals: